Levy Payers FAQ

 - A regeneration vision to influence the £1 billion of investment that is anticipated over the next 10 years.

-- Additional policing to enhance the PSNI presence in the district and tackle crime.
+- Additional policing to enhance the PSNI presence in the district and tackle crime (Street Beat)

-- A public realm improvement scheme, “Flax Fields” at Bedford Square.
+- A public realm improvement scheme, “Flax Fields” at Bedford Square, which included bright planting, a bin and additional seating for the public.

 - Delivery of dozens of new activities including an extension to the Linen Quarter of the Four Corners Festival, Imagine Festival of Ideas and Politics, the Belfast Blues Festival, Culture Night, and Design Week.